“Moment of Silence” by Barby Schacher

 One of those early drawings, Winter’s Paint, received the People’s Choice Award in the WARA 2018 World Finals – Round 1.
 That recognition gave me the confidence to keep going and explore new mediums.

-“Winter’s Paint” by Barby Schacher
+“Winter’s Paint” pastel painting by Barby Schacher

 My Pastel Painting Journey Begins